bjwyse/angular2-universal-starter/README.md

 #What we've got here

-- [Server Sider rendering](https://angularu.com/VideoSession/2015sf/angular-2-server-rendering) for instant page loading
+- [Server Side rendering](https://angularu.com/VideoSession/2015sf/angular-2-server-rendering) for instant page loading
 - Entire Angular2 application is running in a [Web Worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) (UI always will be smooth)
-- [Preboot](https://www.npmjs.com/package/preboot) to catch browser events before Angular2 is ready to work (you can experement with its options [here](https://github.com/alexpods/angular2-universal-starter/blob/master/constants.js#L25))
+- [Preboot](https://www.npmjs.com/package/preboot) to catch browser events before Angular2 is ready to work (you can experiment with its options [here](https://github.com/alexpods/angular2-universal-starter/blob/master/constants.js#L25))
 - [Webpack](https://webpack.github.io/) and its awesome [Code Splitting](https://webpack.github.io/docs/code-splitting.html) feature which allows us to lazy load parts of an application.
 - Live Reloading, a browser will be reloaded on any change in server or browser code.
 It works well for both a main thread and web workers.
 - [Express](http://expressjs.com/)